Skip to content

 In addition to the rules set out in tenancy agreements, plot holders on association run sites may also be required to follow extra rules regarding the running of the association.
 These are agreed by the members of the association and, if you take a plot on an association site you will be informed of any extra rules by them.
 You will also have a right to vote on changes to rules at future general meetings.

 Allotments are offered on a 'first come, first served' basis and a waiting list is held for each allotment site.
 It is impossible to determine a waiting time, as allotment plots usually only become available when an existing tenant gives up their tenancy.
-Use the apply for an allotment form to see where you are on the waiting list.

 A co-worker is someone who can register to help you with the maintenance of the plot.
 The co-worker has no legal tenancy rights or responsibilities.
 Sub-letting to co-workers is not allowed, so you must still have regular involvement in the maintenance of the plot.
 A co-worker will remain registered until either the tenant or co-worker decides to remove the co-worker or until the tenant gives up the plot.

 Being a registered co-worker when a tenant gives up the plot does not give you an automatic right to take it over.
-Instead, we will offer you the plot, only if you have been registered as the co-worker for at least 5 years or you are the person at the top of the site waiting list.
+Instead, we will offer you the plot, only if you have been registered as the co-worker for at least five years or you are the person at the top of the site waiting list.

-Please contact us if you are thinking about keeping any animals on your plot as we must grant you permission to do so before you bring the animals onto you plot.
+Contact Customer Services if you are thinking about keeping any animals on your plot as we must grant you permission to do so before you bring the animals onto you plot.
 Under our standard tenancy agreement, we will usually only give permission for tenants to keep hens, rabbits, pigeons, ducks or geese.
 Tenants on sites run by an allotment association should consult their specific tenancy agreement for a list of the animals that they can normally expect to be granted permission to keep.
 In all cases, the keeping of animals on a plot must not prevent you from complying with any of the other terms of your agreement including the need to cultivate a certain percentage of the plot.

 Your tenancy agreement will set out how much of the plot you must use for this purpose.
 As a minimum, we expect cultivation to take place during the main spring to autumn growing season and for the plot to be actively used throughout the year.
 Active use includes growing but can also include preparing the ground for cultivation or doing routine maintenance jobs like strimming back uncultivated areas, tidying up, and sorting out items retained for re-use.
 Although we do not require growing all year round, it is possible to do so and advice on this and other monthly allotment tasks can be found through the Royal Horticultural Society: Grow Your Own and The Allotment Society - growing advice.